leftdevel/flux-scaffold/README.md

 100% of the time, but I expect it to work for at least 90% of the time.

 Keep in mind you will need to manually update the files.
-This tool is not meant to fire & forget, but to avoid the tedious work of creating and boostraping each flux file.
+This tool is not meant to fire & forget, but to avoid the tedious work of creating and bootstrapping each flux file.

 ### Is this vanilla flux?
 Yes, it is.
 I've been working with Flux since almost a year from now, and I feel more confortable with vanilla flux